Muzietto/es6-lambda-calculus/README.md

     def TWO = SUCC ONE = PAIR FALSE (PAIR FALSE IDENTITY) def THREE = SUCC TWO = PAIR FALSE (PAIR FALSE (PAIR FALSE IDENTITY))

-let's start to slowly build something really useful; first step is to become able to tell whether a number is `ZERO` or not; these are the specs:
+let's start to slowly build something really useful; first step is to become able to tell whether a number is `ZERO` or not; these are the specs for the function `ISZERO`:

     ISZERO = COND TRUE FALSE ZERO = ZERO TRUE FALSE ISZERO IDENTITY = TRUE --> ISZERO λx.x = λx.λy.x